OneKey-Network/addressability-framework/mvp-spec/publishers-requirements.md

-Once the Ad Server has selected the supplier that will display the Addressable Content, it must generate the Audit Log based on the related Transmission Response and the PAF Data.
+Once the Ad Server has selected the supplier that will display the Addressable Content, it must generate the Audit Log based on the related Transmission Response and the User Id and Preferences.

 The Audit Log has the following structure: